wcDogg/knottyearth/agm/agm-turks-head.md

 The image below shows the 2 types of instructions AGM can generate by toggling the `Consolidate overs and unders` checkbox.
 These instructions are for a 7B 15P Turk's Head.

-* The un-consolidated instructions on the left provide good visual cues about how far it is to the next crossing.
+* The Dotted instructions on the left provide good visual cues about how far it is to the next crossing.
 * The consolidated instructions on the right make it clearer that the first move from `A1` to `B1` requires going around the mandrel or board 1 time.

 To learn more, see [How to Read Knot Instructions](../basics/read-knot-instructions.md).